Kourtney Kardashian Focuses On Kids After Going Public With Boyfriend Younes, Hangs With Travis Barker?

 While Kourtney Kardashian shared an image of her kids with Barker’s children on her Instagram page, he didn’t post any photos of her kids on his.
 Instead, he told fans that he and his children were riding around in a Chevy Blazer just hours before Kardashian’s photograph was shared.

-Throughout the ongoing troubles of her former boyfriend, Scott Disick, Kourtney Kardashian has remained focused on her three children, who also include two-year-old son Reign, and earlier this week, Kardashian was photographed visiting a doctor’s office in Los Angeles with their daughter.
+Throughout the ongoing troubles of her former boyfriend, Scott Disick, Kourtney Kardashian has remained focused on her three children, which also includes 2-year-old son Reign, and earlier this week, Kardashian was photographed visiting a doctor’s office in Los Angeles with their daughter.

 Kourtney Kardashian and Younes Bendjima went public with their romance months ago during a trip to Cannes, France, and in the weeks that followed, they have continued to be spotted together around the world and recently visited Egypt.